 Configuration and metadata format

-The subpatch configuration file and the metdata files use the git config file format.
+The subpatch configuration file and the metadata files use the git config file format.

 Configuration